Narsil/django-simple-feedback/README.rst

      'feedback': 'This is a random comment made by random person', 'path': 'url the feedback was made on',
      'user': User object,
-     'request': request object}  # You can access IP and USER_AGENT via request.
+     'request': request object,  # You can access IP and USER_AGENT via request.
+     ...} # You can access any data sent by your form here so you can customize at will
+     # By just sending additional field in the form.

 Other settings are::